OguzhanUmutlu/radon/docs/guide/config.md

 ## Pack format

 Pack format is the format of the pack.
+It can be either a pack format version as an integer or a Minecraft version.
 It will be used in the `pack.mcmeta` file.
-It will also affect the name of the `data/my_namespace/functions` folder, for >=1.21 it will be `data/minecraft/function`.
+It will also affect the name of the `data/my_namespace/functions` folder, for > =1.21 it will be `data/minecraft/function`.

 ## Main file